lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The {{rfc8724}} defines SCHC, a header compression mechanism for LPWAN network based on a static context.
 The section 5 of the {{rfc8724}} explains the architecture where compression and decompression are done.
 The context is known by both ends before transmission.
-The way the context is configured or exchanged is out of the scope for this document.
+The way the context is configured, provisioned or exchanged is out of the scope of this document.

 SCHC compresses and decompresses headers based on shared contexts between devices.
-The way the Contexts are provisioned is out of the scope of this document.
 Each context consists of multiple Rules.
-Each rule can match header fields and specific values or ranges of values.
-If a rule matches, the matched header fields are substituted by the rule ID and optionally some residual bits.
+Each Rule can match header fields and specific values or ranges of values.
+If a Rule matches, the matched header fields are substituted by the RuleID and optionally some residual bits.
 Thus, different Rules may correspond to different types of packets that a device expects to send or receive.

-A Rule describes the complete header of the packet with an ordered list of fields descriptions, see section 7 of the {{rfc8724}}, thereby each description contains the field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).
+A Rule describes the complete header of the packet with an ordered list of fields descriptions, see section 7 of {{rfc8724}}, thereby each description contains the field ID (FID), its length (FL) and its position (FP), a direction indicator (DI) (upstream, downstream and bidirectional) and some associated Target Values (TV).

 A Matching Operator (MO) is associated to each header field description.
-The rule is selected if all the MOs fit the TVs for all fields of the incoming packet.
+The Rule is selected if all the MOs fit the TVs for all fields of the incoming header.
-In that case, a Compression/Decompression Action (CDA) associated to each field defines how the compressed and the decompressed values are computed out of each other, for each of the header fields.
+In that case, a Compression/Decompression Action (CDA) associated to each field defines how the compressed and the decompressed values are computed.
 Compression mainly results in one of 4 actions:

 *  send the field value,
 *  send nothing,
 *  send some least significant bits of the field or
 *  send an index.

 After applying the compression there may be some bits to be sent, these values are called Compression Residues.

-SCHC is a general concept mechanism that can be applied to different protocols, the exact Rules to be used depend on the protocol and the application, and CoAP differs from UDP and IPv6, see Section 3.
+SCHC is a general mechanism that can be applied to different protocols, the exact Rules to be used depend on the protocol and the application.
+The section 10 of the {{rfc8724}} describes the compression scheme for IPv6 and UDP headers.
+This document targets the CoAP header compression using SCHC.

 ## Terminology